'Marudhanayagam' probably only film shoot attended by Queen Elizabeth II, says Kamal Haasan | Entertainment

 'Marudhanayagam' probably only film shoot attended by Queen Elizabeth II, says Kamal Haasan

-Top actor and Makkal Needhi Maiam MNM founder Kamal Haasan on Friday condoled the death of Queen Elizabeth II and reminisced her visit to the sets of his unfinished venture Marudhanaygam, during her visit here in 1997.The late queen was loved not only by the Britishers but people all over the world, he said in a set of tweets.Twenty-five years ago, she accepted our invitation and attended the inaugural of Marudhanayagam and greeted us.
+Top actor and Makkal Needhi Maiam MNM founder Kamal Haasan on Friday condoled the death of Queen Elizabeth II and reminisced her visit to the sets of his unfinished venture Marudhanaygam, during her visit here in 1997.She came to the sets very much aware of the dialogues to be delivered against the colonial rule, in the backdrop of which the movie is set to be based, and the late queen had the realisation that world and politics had changed, the veteran star said.The dialogues we spoke were against the colonial rule.

 - Country: